TheDesignAffiliatesInc/Silex-Kitchen-Edition/README.md

 Silex - Kitchen Sink Edition
 ============================

-This project is a sample or a bootstrap silex application.
+This project is a sample or a bootstrap silex application that is used as a codebase for projects done by The Design Affiliates, INC.
-You can use it for your next php application.

 For more informations, see the
 [**dedicated page**](http://lyrixx.github.com/Silex-Kitchen-Edition).